qpfiffer/hash-table-shootout/README.markdown

 You might also want to disable any swap files/partitions so that swapping doesn't influence performance.
 (The programs will just die if they try to allocate too much memory.)

+To run the throughput benchmark:

+    $ cd hash-table-shootout
+    $ mkdir build_throughput
+    $ make -f MakefileThroughput
+    $ python bench_throughput.py

+The results can be found in `output_throughput`.
+I just used R to make my own charts.
+I might add a similar utility to generate charts like Nick's.

 Copyright Information
 =====================